shreyamantri/DataStructures/projects/2048Game/README.md

 ## Goal of Project:

-- Write the core logic behind the 2048 Game: 1) What happens when there are empty spaces around tiles 2) What happens when two of the same-numbered tiles are adjacent to each other 3) What happens to surrounding tiles when you move one tile either up, down, left, or to the right
+- Write the core logic behind the 2048 Game: 1) What happens when there are empty spaces around tiles 2) What happens when two of the same-numbered tiles are adjacent to each other 3) What happens to surrounding tiles when you move one tile UP, DOWN, LEFT, or RIGHT

 ## Files to Look At + My Task: